 If you'd like to follow our route to Wellington Falls from Fern Tree, I'd recommend parking at the local park at the start of "Westringa Road" to avoid too much road trekking.

-Below I’ve attached my GPX map generated on my Garmin watch.
-Navigating on the Milles Track to Wellington Falls is really easy, so you won’t necessarily need the maps for navigation.
-However, they’ll give you a good insight into what to expect.
+Below I've attached my GPX file generated on my Garmin watch.
+Navigating on the Milles Track to Wellington Falls is really easy, so you won't necessarily need the maps for navigation.

 The Wellington Falls Hike